WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 *Figure 1: Six worker Wallaroo cluster, state storage via local disk*

 [Figure 1](#figure1) has no data redundancy in it.
-If any local disk dies, then recovery is impossible.
-If an entire machine or VM or container fails or is accidentally destroyed, recovery is impossible.
+If any local disk fails, then recovery is impossible.
+If an entire machine or VM or container fails by itself or is accidentally destroyed by an administrator, then recovery is impossible.

 What if the same cluster were deployed in an Amazon Web Services (AWS) cluster using Elastic Block Store (EBS) volumes to create data